Nickelodeon's underwater theme park plan causes uproar in the Philippines

 Environmentalists and their political allies are trying to scuttle Nickelodeon's plan to build an underwater theme park among picturesque islands in the Philippines.

-The attraction is part of a 400-hectare (988-acre) undersea development planned in Palawan, an archipelago rich in pristine beaches and coral reefs.
+The attraction is part of a 400-hectare (988-acre) development planned in Palawan, an archipelago rich in pristine beaches and coral reefs.

-Gina Lopez, the country's environment secretary, announced Wednesday that she opposes the controversial project.
-In a tweet posted to the Department of Environment and Natural Resources Twitter account, Lopez said she "won't allow" the planned construction of the underwater resort and theme park.
+Environment Secretary Gina Lopez announced Wednesday on Twitter that she opposes the controversial project and "won't allow" construction to go ahead.

-Coral World Park, the firm partnering with Nickelodeon on the project, said it was working on a response to Lopez.
+As criticism of the plans escalated, the firm partnering with Nickelodeon on the project tried to play down the "undersea" nature of the development.

 Related: This industry is freaking out over the Philippine president's anti-U.S. rhetoric

-Nickelodeon parent company Viacom (VIA) claims the undersea attraction and resort will advocate ocean protection.
+Viacom claims the project will advocate ocean protection.
 And Coral World Park touts its development as a coral reef conservation program.

-But environmental groups are crying foul on the companies' claims of protection and conservation.
+But environmental groups are crying foul.

 "It's quite despicable for them to put up a theme park in paradise," said Vince Cinches, oceans campaigner with Greenpeace Southeast Asia.
 "The project will basically destroy the marine ecosystem."